-To kick off our new Member Spotlight series, we are highlighting long-time member and leader within the FCCP network Keesha Gaskins-Nathan.
-Keesha is the Program Director for Democratic Practice – United States at the Rockefeller Brothers Fund and currently serves as one of the co-chairs of FCCP’s Money in Politics Working Group.
+Today, we are highlighting long-time member and leader within our network Keesha Gaskins-Nathan.
+Keesha is the Program Director for Democratic Practice – United States at the Rockefeller Brothers Fund and currently serves on FCCP’s Advisory Board.

 Q: Tell us about your journey in philanthropy and your current work.

-In Minnesota, I had the opportunity to use my background as a lawyer and judicial clerk to connect improving democratic systems with grassroots communities across the state.
+In Minnesota, I had the opportunity to use my background as a lawyer and judicial clerk to connect improving democratic systems with grassroots communities across the state in serving as executive director for the Minnesota Women’s Political Caucus and later, the League of Women Voters Minnesota.
 This ultimately brought me to New York to work nationally as Senior Counsel in the Democracy Program at the Brennan Center for Justice focusing on redistricting reform, voting rights, and modernizing election administration.
 In 2014, I joined the Rockefeller Brothers Fund (RBF) and was charged with leading up the Democratic Practice Program – United States, with the goal of advancing a vital and inclusive democracy in the United States.

 Q: How has your work with FCCP informed your journey?